gregdyche/opensuse/README.md

 thanks, Greg

-PS I'll try to dual boot my 2015 macbook instead.
+P.S.
+I'll try to dual boot my 2015 macbook instead.
 The old 2010 macbook was too risk to go native because of a lack of ethernet card.
+I'm waiting on thumb drive.
+My old thumb drive didn't have enough space.